How to Make Homemade Dishwasher Detergent Without Borax

 The kosher salt helps to soften hard water, so you might need to adjust the amount based on the water where you live.

 In the case of detergent, more isn’t better.
 If your dishes come out with a light film on them, cut back on the amount of mixture you use to make each homemade dishwasher detergent tablet.

 If you have a very small detergent dispenser in your dishwasher like I do, simply break up the tablets to make them fit.
 I also found that these ice cube trays tend to make skinnier tablets than other trays.

 More Homemade Cleaning Products

 Interested in cutting out even more toxic cleaning chemicals from your life?
-Check out a few of our other popular homemade cleaning products:
+Then be sure to check out a few of our other popular homemade cleaning products:

 - How to Make Homemade All-Purpose Cleaner Without Vinegar